redkite-labs/redkitecms-docs/cookbook/change-slot-content-dinamically.rst

 a table which values are fetched from a database, or you may need to display a form and implement the logic to precess it.

-Those tasks cannot be achieved using AlphaLemon CMS editor but you can implement a Symfony2 listener to do that job.
+Those tasks cannot be achieved using RedKite CMS editor but you can implement a Symfony2 listener to do that job.

 The rendering process
 ---------------------

-When AlphaLemon CMS has processed the user request, just one second before returning the response, it dispatches a **BeforePageRenderingEvent** event.
+When RedKite CMS has processed the user request, just one second before returning the response, it dispatches a **BeforePageRenderingEvent** event.

 You can implement a listener that responds that event and will return an html output